 To protect from weather, use only type F connectors with appropriate sealing features.
 Typically this includes an o-ring in the male connector that seats against the face of the female connector on the surge arrester.
 Also, crimped connectors frequently include a silicone gel flooding compound, which enhances the ability of the connection to withstand the rain and humid conditions.
-To better seal the entire connection, cover the joint with GE Silicone II compound, or use an external rubber port seal.
+To better seal the entire connection, cover the joint with GE Silicone II compound.